by Albert Camus

 - Two other issues occupy Meursault: the dawn (because that's when the executors always come) and his appeal.

 - He thinks about the appeal as a glimmer of hope.
-Yet even then, he assumes the worst – that he’s going to die.
-Everybody, he says, knows life isn’t worth living; it doesn’t much matter whether you die at 30 or 70.
+Yet even then, he assumes the worst—that he's going to die.
+Everybody, he says, knows life isn't worth living; it doesn't much matter whether you die at thirty or seventy.
 You die all the same.

 - Meursault thinks about Marie, but nothing substantial.
 Without the union of their bodies, there isn't anything to keep them together.
 Besides, once he's dead, she won't matter to him anymore.